 The Anti-Union Attitude of the Company

 In response to the worsening working condition, the unionized workers seek to negotiate with the company management on December 11th, 2017.
 However, the request for negotiation was denied because the company did not want to recognize the existence of a trade union within its business.
-Given the company denial, some of the workers initiated to suspend the daily sale as a form of protest.
+Given the company denial, some of the workers planned to go on strike by suspending the daily sale as a form of protest.

-Two days after some workers submitted the strike notice to the company on December 21st, 2017, during a ceremony to introduce the new branch manager, the workers who were involved in sale suspension were directly fired.
+Two days after some workers submitted the strike notice to the company on December 21st, 2017, during a ceremony to introduce the new branch manager, the workers who planned to suspend the sale were directly fired.

-“During the new branch manager introduction, the workers were cornered by the management for the reason of sale suspension.
+“During the new branch manager introduction, the workers were cornered by the management for the reason of strike.
 The workers were fired and asked to leave the room immediately,” said Hatta.

-Most of the fired workers were the union officers, i.e. members of the union’s Organization Advisory Council and Council Executive Committee.
+Most of the fired workers were the union officers, i.e. members of the union’s Organization Advisory Council and Executive Body.
 They are Umair Arsyad, Mulyadi, Syahrianto, Jufran M, Hardi, and Kasmal.

-Given the one-sided termination of employment relationship, SPON organized a strike in front of Kharisma Sentosa dealer store on December 28th, 2017.
-The strike was in protest of the contractual working status and the union busting.
-The strike also demanded the company to reemploy the fired workers.
+Given the one-sided termination of the employment relationship, SPON organized a protest action in front of Kharisma Sentosa dealer store on December 28th, 2017.
+The action was also organized to protest of the contractual working status and the union busting and to demand the company to reemploy the fired workers.
 In addition, SPON also demanded the company to comply with the mandatory minimum wage and to register its workers as participants of the mandatory state health insurance.

 However, the company was reluctant to meet the workers’ demands.
 The company also remained to deny the existence of the trade union, in a violation of the Trade Union Law – Act 21 of 2000 which protects the right to associate in workplaces.